psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - selected personnel may use coded directional communication
 - relevant camera groups may receive increased observation priority
 - Master Watcher displays the affected area
-- Watchers receive defined assignments
+- Watcher Operators receive defined assignments
+- patrol guards may receive low-signature tasking
+- Incident Maneuver Panel may become available according to authority
 - camera-control handoff is explicitly tracked
-- life-safety remains outside the coded layer
+- life safety remains outside the coded layer

+### High-Risk Incident Mode

+- higher assurance and control requirements apply
+- door and passage actions may require elevated authorization
+- dual control may be required
+- guard tasking is more tightly controlled
+- selected zones may be restricted
+- ticket and credential verification may be increased
+- all temporary access changes are audited

 ### Compromised Communications Mode